HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

     (e.g. h for Hx0.1 and j for Hx0.01 etc.)
   - For full list of prefix shorthands, see `u_rdo_prefixes` `dict` in [unuoj.py](unuoj.py) file.
+  - Unit names must not start with `O`.
+    This is both to avoid confusion with 0 and with `-on` prefix suffix.
   - For units shorthands (letter-based), always use capital letter (hat or not) as the first letter, and lowercase for the following letters.